Synthesia Review: What It Does, Pricing, and Alternatives

 /ai-video/ - Alternative tool:

-/tools/runway/(the site's other AI-video tool page; solves the generative-video problem rather than scripted avatars) - Related tool:
+/tools/runway/(the site's other AI-video tool page; solves the generative-video problem rather than scripted avatars) - Alternative tool:

-/tools/claude/(for drafting and localizing the narration script that feeds a Synthesia video) - Comparison page:
+/tools/claude/(for drafting and localizing the narration script that feeds a Synthesia video) - Comparison pages:

 Disclosure